dengking/programming-language/docs/C++/C++implementation/Compile/Name-lookup/cppreference-Name-lookup/cppreference-Qualified-name-lookup/index.md

 }
 ```

-### Enumerators
+## Enumerators

 If the lookup of the left-hand side name comes up with an [enumeration](https://en.cppreference.com/w/cpp/language/enum) (either scoped or unscoped), the lookup of the right-hand side must result in an enumerator that belongs that enumeration, otherwise the program is ill-formed.

-### Class members
+## Class members

 If the lookup of the **left** hand side name comes up with a `class`/`struct` or `union` name, the name on the **right** hand side of `::` is looked up in the scope of that class (and so may find a declaration of a member of that class or of its base), with the following exceptions

-- A destructor is looked up as described above (in the scope of the name to the left of ::)
+1、A destructor is looked up as described above (in the scope of the name to the left of ::)

-- A conversion-type-id in a [user-defined conversion](https://en.cppreference.com/w/cpp/language/cast_operator) function name is first looked up in the scope of the class.
+2、A conversion-type-id in a [user-defined conversion](https://en.cppreference.com/w/cpp/language/cast_operator) function name is first looked up in the scope of the class.
 If not found, the name is then looked up in the **current scope**.
 The conversion-type-id must denote the same type in both scopes.

-- names used in **template arguments** are looked up in the **current scope** (not in the scope of the template name)
+3、names used in **template arguments** are looked up in the **current scope** (not in the scope of the template name)

-- names in [using-declarations](https://en.cppreference.com/w/cpp/language/namespace) also consider `class`/`enum` names that are hidden by the name of a variable, data member, function, or enumerator declared in the same scope
+4、names in [using-declarations](https://en.cppreference.com/w/cpp/language/namespace) also consider `class`/`enum` names that are hidden by the name of a variable, data member, function, or enumerator declared in the same scope

 If the **right** hand side of `::` names the same class as the **left** hand side, the name designates the [constructor](https://en.cppreference.com/w/cpp/language/constructor) of that class.
 Such **qualified name** can only be used in a declaration of a **constructor** and in the [using-declaration](https://en.cppreference.com/w/cpp/language/using_declaration) for an [inheriting constructor](https://en.cppreference.com/w/cpp/language/using_declaration#Inheriting_constructors).
 In those lookups where function names are ignored (that is, when looking up a name on the left of `::`, when looking up a name in [elaborated type specifier](https://en.cppreference.com/w/cpp/language/elaborated_type_specifier), or [base specifier](https://en.cppreference.com/w/cpp/language/derived_class)), the same syntax resolves to the injected-class-name: